jezzsantos/saastack/docs/how-to-guides/020-api-endpoint.md

 Your integration tests should be written into the `Infrastructure.IntegrationTests` project in your subdomain.
 For example, the `CarsInfrastructure.IntegrationTests` project for the `CarsApi`.

+Create that project in the `Tests` solution folder, using the `SaaStack Integration Test` project template.

+Then rename the included tests class to reflect the name of your API class.

+For example, `CarsApiSpec.cs`

-These tests follow a common pattern also, that runs your entire codebase in a testing host (ASPNET `TestServer`) and gives you access to a typed testing client for calling your API easily.
+These tests follow a common pattern that runs your entire codebase in a testing host (ASPNET `TestServer`) and gives you access to a typed testing client for calling your API very easily.

 For example,